WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/objects/introtooop/index.md

 ## Behaviors

 - Behaviors are actions the object can perform.
-Thinking about our `Cat` object again lets think about its behaviors.
+Thinking about our `Cat` object again, let's think about its behaviors.
 - It might have some of the following behaviors.
 	- Eat
 	- Meow